Reports will help you get your employee data out of Maxwell. In this article, we’ll review:

 To get started, head to Tools > Reports > Library in your Admin portal.

 The Reports Library lists the reports you can run (see a list of commonly used reports).

 The Vertical and Horizontal coverage and pending election reports have basically the same information, but are formatted differently.
 The Vertical report has each product on a separate row (so there will likely be multiple rows for one employee).
 The Horizontal report has only one row for each employee with each product in columns.

 Other than the format, the biggest difference between the Horizontal and Vertical reports is that the Vertical report includes dependent demographic information such as DOB, address, etc. The Horizontal report does not include this information as it would be overwhelming to list across in columns.

 In the Reports Library, click View on the report you’re looking to download.

 On the report view, you can prepare the report by filtering the information to get only what you need on the report.
 This is completely optional.
 The filters will default to the most common use case, but you can edit them and download the report.
 You can also select the columns you'd like to view on the report before you download.

 Here’s what to expect if you include waived products on your report:

-- If the employee waives the product category (example: by clicking I Don’t Want Medical Insurance), then all of the products that were in that category will display on the report as waived.
+- If the employee waives the entire benefit type (example: by clicking I Don’t Want Medical Insurance), then all of the products that were in that benefit type will display on the report as waived.

-- If the employee enrolls in one product (ex: the medical HMO) and actively waives another within the same category (ex: the medical PPO), the report will display both the medical HMO as enrolled and the medical PPO as waived.
-If you run a report with just waived products, you may want to cross-reference it with an enrolled report to make sure you are getting the full picture.
+- If the employee enrolls in one product (ex: the medical HMO) and actively waives another within the same benefit type (ex: the medical PPO), the report will display both the medical HMO as enrolled and the medical PPO as waived.
+For this reason, if you run a report with just waived products, you may want to cross-reference it with an enrolled report to make sure you are getting the full picture.